 Knowing my love of Lebanese cuisine, my friend Monica suggested we meet at Anita’s Kitchen for lunch.
-Hoping to miss some of the Friday lunch crowd, we planned to meet at 1 p.m.
-Yet, we arrived to find the dining room full and the tiny waiting area jam-packed.
+We arrived at 1 p.m. on a Friday to find the dining room full and the tiny waiting area jam-packed.
 Despite the crowd, we were seated shortly after arriving, and I dare say our meal was well worth the brief wait.

 Overall, I thoroughly enjoyed my dining experience at Anita’s Kitchen and hope to eat here again.
-The flavors seemed true to traditional Lebanese fare though the restaurant has a more contemporary vibe.
-The menu features the quintessential favorites like kibbeh, kabobs, and shawarma.
-It also includes quite a few vegetarian, vegan, and gluten-free options.
+The menu features quintessential Lebanese favorites — falafels, kabobs, and chicken shawarma.
+In addition to the traditional Lebanese fare, diners will find Mediterranean classics, such as lamb and chicken gyros.
+The menu also includes quite a few vegetarian, vegan, gluten-free, and halal options.

 Anita’s Kitchen: The Food

 Once we were seated in dark wicker-like chairs in view of a large map of Lebanon and a case of delicious-looking desserts, Monica and I both began our meals with cups of soup.
 Monica selected the black bean soup topped with feta cheese.
-I had to try their lemon lentil.
-On a cold January day, a cup of flavorful soup had just the right amount of warmth and zest.
+I had to try the restaurant’s lemon lentil.
+On a cold January day, my cup of flavorful soup had just the right amount of warmth and zest.

 Chicken shawarma pita sandwiches each with a slice of pickle on the side came next.
 The lunch special of any pita sandwich paired with a cup of soup is a filling meal.
 All for under $10, too.
 The shawarma was a little greasy, but, in my opinion, that is to be expected.
 I really appreciated that it was just chicken and pickles — a shawarma pita really does not need extra veggies.

-Though the menu reflects Lebanese flavors, there are also dishes — such as the salmon filet served with dill tahini sauce — that less adventurous diners may find appetizing.
-For vegetarians and diners who must eat gluten free, Anita’s Kitchen has plenty of options for you, too.
-In fact, the restaurant even lists its allergy menu on its website.
+Though the menu reflects Lebanese flavors, there are also dishes — such as the beef burger and Anita’s chopped salad — that less adventurous diners may find appetizing.
+For vegetarians, vegans, and diners who must eat gluten free or halal, Anita’s Kitchen has plenty of options for you, too.
+You’ll find the menu clearly labels dishes as vegan, vegetarian, gluten free, and/or halal.